Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 They have also added an e-ink display to update the shipping and recipient details easily and on the go.
 This can help logistic companies reduce waste and move towards a circular economy.

-Partner with cutting-edge startups to tackle your industry’s toughest challenges and stay on top of the competition.
-Learn how GreyB can help you discover similar ventures that perfectly fit your needs.
+GreyB can help you partner with cutting-edge startups to tackle your industry’s toughest challenges and stay on top of the competition.
+Get in touch with our experts today.